 Data Technician: Job Description & Career Info

-You're detail-oriented, comfortable with computers and you've got fast fingers on the keyboard.
-If you're looking for an entry into the job market, a position as a data technician might be for you.
+Data technicians should be detail-oriented, comfortable with computers and swift when typing on the keyboard.
 Read on to find out more about job duties, potential employers, training and employment outlook for data technicians.

 Data technicians, also known as data-entry keyers, clerks or coders, are responsible for the collection, recording and retrieval of information.
 They read source documents, verify the accuracy of the information, prepare reports and manage data storage and retrieval systems.
 They often work for universities, hospitals, laboratories and other organizations that process significant amounts of information.
 Most of their work takes place on computers, but some jobs also require handling and packaging materials to be tested in laboratories.